cocodrilodog/tools-motion-kit/README.md

 ### 2.3 Clearing Motions

-When you invoke `Animate.GetMotion(...)`, `Animate` stores the returned `Motion` object in dictionaries organized by `owner` and `reuseKey` in order to reuse them when needed.
+When you invoke `MotionKit.GetMotion(...)`, `MotionKit` stores the returned `Motion` object in dictionaries organized by `owner` and `reuseKey` in order to reuse them when needed.
 Once an owner is no longer going to play its animations, it is a good idea to remove its `Motion` instances from the dictionary.

-This is done by calling `Animate.ClearMotions(owner)`.
+This is done by calling `MotionKit.ClearMotions(owner)`.
 For example, in the case of `MonoBehaviour` objects, a good place to call it is `OnDestroy()`

 ## 3 More `Motion` Settings

-`Animate` motion objects have additional settings like easing parameters, callbacks and playback control:
+`MotionKit` motion objects have additional settings like easing parameters, callbacks and playback control:

 ```
 Motion3D positionMotion;

 void Start() {
-	positionMotion = Animate.GetMotion(this, "Position", p => TheObject.localPosition = p)
+	positionMotion = MotionKit.GetMotion(this, "Position", p => TheObject.localPosition = p)
 		.SetEasing(Back.EaseOut)
 		.SetOnUpdate(() => Debug.LogFormat("Position animation updated"))
 		.SetOnComplete(() => Debug.LogFormat("Position animation Completed"))